Jonathan Perris

 Research interests:

-My research is broadly interdisciplinary and sits across the literature and cultural and intellectual history of the long eighteenth century.
-I am particularly focused on British Romanticism and Romantic-period literature; the cosmopolitan, metropolitan and radical cultures of London; political rhetoric, satire and panegyric; medical humanities; eighteenth-century philosophy; British nationalism and transnationalism; imperialism, the British Empire, and the slave trade.
+My research is broadly interdisciplinary and sits across the literature, cultural history and intellectual history of the long eighteenth century.
+I am particularly focused on British Romanticism and Romantic-period literature; British nationalism and transnationalism; imperialism, the British Empire, and the transatlantic slave trade; the cosmopolitan, metropolitan and radical cultures of London; political rhetoric, satire and panegyric; medical humanities; Enlightenment philosophy.
 I also have an abiding interest in literary and cultural theory.

 Publications: